i-am-cjc/CyberWALLET/README.md

 * BJUMP <target> - waits for a button press.
 If the left button is pressed, JUMP to target, otherwise carry on down the script.
 * REM <string> - A comment
 * SCREEN <string> - Writes the string to the internal screen, great for debugging / amusement.
 * INC <filename> - Saves the current state of the file and includes another file for command tasks.
-The filename should not include the .cy, variables set in one file are present throughout the others and are not cleared when switching between files.
+The filename should not include the .card extension, variables set in one file are present throughout the others and are not cleared when switching between files.

 ### Hello World!